ebridge2/FNGS_website/README.md

 Finally, we'll want to look at the timeseries and correlation plots, found at the bottom of the "timeseries" tab:
 ![Timeseries](https://cloud.githubusercontent.com/assets/8883547/21097853/9b23bd10-c034-11e6-9431-d898ca1324c4.png)
 ![Correlation](https://cloud.githubusercontent.com/assets/8883547/21097872/ab2778c8-c034-11e6-957f-a1bec6f2b886.png)

+Once you are finished, you can go ahead and close out (CTRL + C) on your terminal window to quite the web service.

 ### For people who felt the need to reload the analysis page (like me! the sad thing is I've done it a bunch of times)